apache/cordova-docs/docs/en/edge/config_ref/images.md

-This section shows how to configure an app's icon and optional splash screen for various platforms, both when working in the Cordova CLI (described in The Command-line Interface) or using platform-specific SDK tools (detailed in the Platform Guides).
+This section shows how to configure an app's icon and optional splash screen for various platforms, both when working in the Cordova CLI (described in The Command-Line Interface) or using platform-specific SDK tools (detailed in the Platform Guides).

 ## Configuring Icons in the CLI